 Dr. Abdul-Aziz’s CV/RESUME.

 - Scaling, similitude, and organizing principles of hydrological, biogeochemical, ecological, and environmental processes.

-- Robust modeling and predictions of ecohydrological, hydroecological, and water quality variables.
+- Robust modeling and predictions of ecohydrological, hydroecological, and water quality indicators in streams and rivers.

 - Climate change impacts on water resources & related ecosystems.

-- Modeling of stormwater flooding in complex urban environments.
+- Modeling of rainfall-fed freshwater (stormwater) flooding in complex urban, natural, and coastal environments.

 Ph.D., Civil Engineering, University of Minnesota, Twin Cities, U.S.A.; May 2008.